Faccococo/CS308-Computer_Vision/Assignments/Assignment_3/Report Template.md

 # Computer Vision Assignment Report

-Title:
+Title: Computer Vision Assignment 3 Report

-Student Name:
+Student Name: Zitong Huang

-Student ID:
+Student ID: 12012710

 ### 1. Experimental Design

+In this experimental, scene classify can be divided into 2 steps: feature building and feature classifing.

+#### Word Bag Building

+In this experimental I have used 2 ways to build features: Tiny Image and Sift